yunji0387/cs-note/notes/cloud_computing_notes.md

 #### Conclusion
 - Constructing a Cloud Network involves creating logical structures providing functionalities similar to traditional data center networks, crucial for securing digital environments and ensuring efficient application performance.

 ---

+### Containers

+#### Introduction

+- Containers package application code, libraries, and dependencies into a single unit to run consistently across environments.
+- They are lightweight compared to VMs, requiring no guest OS.

+#### History of Containerization

+- Originated in 2008 with Linux kernel introducing control groups (Cgroups).
+- Paved the way for Docker, Cloud Foundry, Rocket, etc.

+#### Containers vs. Virtual Machines (VMs)

+- VMs include the application, necessary binaries, libraries, and an entire guest OS for each instance, consuming substantial system resources.
+- Containers share the host OS and include only the app and its dependencies, making them more efficient.

+##### Problems with VMs:

+1. **Resource-Intensive**: Each instance of VM needs a full-blown OS, consuming significant system resources.
+2. **Scaling Issues**: Scaling requires duplicating the whole VM, further using up system resources.
+3. **Compatibility Issues**: Applications may run on a developer’s machine but face compatibility issues when transferred to a VM.

+#### Containerization Process

+- Starts with a manifest (e.g., Dockerfile).
+- Creation of an image (e.g., Docker image).
+- Deployment of the container.

+#### Advantages of Containerization

+1. **Efficiency**: Containers are lightweight and share the host’s OS kernel, avoiding the overhead of running entire OS instances.
+2. **Scalability**: Easier to scale out because of their smaller size.
+3. **Consistency across Environments**: Runs the same, regardless of where they are deployed.
+4. **Resource Distribution**: Unused resources by one container can be utilized by others, optimizing resource use.
+5. **Microservices**: Ideal for a microservices approach, allowing different services to be deployed, maintained, and scaled independently.

+#### Conclusion

+- Containers facilitate cloud-native architectures, making development, deployment, and scaling more efficient and consistent.
+- They enable agile DevOps practices and continuous integration and delivery (CI/CD).
+- Next topic will delve into cloud storage.

+---